Who We Are

-Megan Franke is the chairman of the Education Department and Professor in the Urban Schooling division at UCLA’s Graduate School of Education and Information Studies.
+Megan Franke is a Professor in the Urban Schooling division at UCLA’s Graduate School of Education and Information Studies.
 Dr. Franke's work focuses on understanding and supporting teacher learning through professional development, particularly within elementary mathematics.
 As a part of Center X, she works with UCLA’s Teacher Education Program, Principal Leadership Institute, the California Subject Matter Projects, university researchers, community administrators and teachers to create and study the development of learning opportunities for students in Los Angeles’ lowest performing schools.
 In PLI, she teaches Education 448A, Principles of Leadership.

 Louis M. Gomez is Professor and MacArthur Chair in Digital Media and Learning at UCLA’s Graduate School of Education & Information Studies.
 He is also a Senior Fellow at The Carnegie Foundation for the Advancement of Teaching.
 His scholarship focuses on understanding how to catalyze organizational change in schools and other institutions that aim to improve the life chances of learners.
 Among his recent publications are:

 Bryk, A. S., Gomez, L. M., & Grunow, A. (2011).
 Getting ideas into action: Building networked improvement communities in education.
 In Frontiers in Sociology of Education, (Ed.)
 Maureen Hallinan.
 New York, NY: Springer Publishing.

 Gomez, L., Sherin, M., Griesdorn, J., & Finn, L. (2008) Creating Social Relationships: The Role of Technology in Pre-Service Teacher Preparation.
 Journal of Teacher Education.
 59, 117-131